 Over the years, almost all of my clients had a pretty good idea what they wanted to say.
 They knew they needed to say it in a clear, compelling way to impact what happened next.
 That’s why they called me.

-Since retiring I’ve led several big projects.
-I trained dozens of non-profit leaders on how to give compelling, three-minute pitches about what they do and why it matters.
-I published a weekly political action guide, Making citizenship a habit (captured as blog entries on this site; Week 1- Week 63).
-And I teamed up with two fellow retired Doner creatives on an advertising campaign to encourage people to vote in 2020.
+Since retiring I’ve trained dozens of non-profit leaders on how to give compelling, three-minute pitches about what they do and why it matters.
+I published a weekly political action guide, Making citizenship a habit during the early years of the trump administration and more recently teamed up with two fellow Doner alums to create free ads for down-ballot candidates.

 I also write just for fun.